railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 *  :guilabel:`Parent Code` : a link to a parent Tax Case that forms the basis of the tree structure like a Chart of Accounts,

-*  :guilabel:`Sign for Parent` : choose 1.00 to add the total to the parent account or -1.00 to subtract it,
+*  :guilabel:`Coefficent for parent` : choose 1.00 to add the total to the parent account or -1.00 to subtract it,

 *  :guilabel:`Description` : a free text field for documentation purposes.